Platform and Technology Capabilities

 Since chatbots are built to provide instant customer service, make sure they are extremely responsive and relevant.
 Do not make customers wait.
 When customers speak to chatbots, the chatbots should be able to understand customer issues and offer immediate suggestions or solutions.
 Ensure the chatbots provide easy options and concise information that is sufficient for customers to take an action.

-To error is human, and it holds the same for chatbots as well.
-If a customer comes up with an inquiry or question to which the chatbot has no answer, instead of offering the same response over and over again, referring the customer to a human customer service agent will be the ideal course of action.
+As humans, we make mistakes, and the same holds true for AI chatbots.
+If a customer comes up with an inquiry or question to which the chatbot has no answer, instead of offering the same response over and over again, referring the customer to a human customer service agent would be the ideal course of action.

 The e-commerce industry is a very competitive one; with millions of other merchants selling exactly the same products as you do, staying ahead of the curve is extremely important.
-With Gartner predicting that by 2020, the average person will have more conversations with bots than with their spouse – it goes without saying how widespread their use is going to be.
 Although chatbots will never be able to replace humans, they are still an incredible asset to your e-commerce strategy.
-If you’re looking to serve your customers in efficient ways – guide them through your e-commerce website, personalize their experiences, and offer 24×7 support – its time you build your own chatbot and support your buyers efficiently and personally.
+If you’re looking to serve your customers in efficient ways – guide them through your e-commerce website, personalize their experiences, and offer 24/7 support – it’s time you build your own chatbot and support your buyers efficiently.

 Learn more about creating a successful e-commerce strategy with Synoptek.
 Contact us today.